MIRAvzw/qt-brisa/doc/docSource/installation/linux.rst

 ::
     $ sudo make install

-You can also install qt-BRisa using the .deb `file <https://garage.maemo.org/frs/download.php/8364/libbrisa-dev_0.1.1linux.deb>`_ running the following command inside the folder you downloaded it
+You can also install Qt BRisa using the .deb `file <https://garage.maemo.org/frs/download.php/8364/libbrisa-dev_0.1.1linux.deb>`_ running the following command inside the folder you downloaded it
 ::
     $ sudo dpkg -i libbrisa-dev_0.4.0maemo_all.deb